hackclub/assemble/README.md

 ## ✨ The Philosophy

 A hackathon is not an extracurricular or a club.
 It's not a class or a lecture.
 Hackathons are a place to build things for fun and meet others doing the same.
+Going into organising Assemble, we brainstormed what a magical hackathon looked like, from those brainstorms we developed the following framework for a great hackathon:

+- Hackers are prompted to create weird & wacky projects.
+- Hackers feel ownership of the event.
+- Hackers walk away with a set of unique and memorable experiences.
+- Hackers are provided with the opportunity to form personal connections.
+- Organisers are consistently involved and passionate at the event.

 [Read more about Hack Club's Philosophy ➚](https://hackclub.com/philosophy/)